dgroomes/swift-playground/README.md

   of the operating system APIs and not the Swift language.
 I want to keep this project focused on the Swift language.
 * [x] DONE Re-organize with multiple `main` entrypoints.
 I like that style better, especially if there are 3+ things to showcase, it's awkward putting them in the same main.
-* [ ] Do someting the likes of reactive programming.
+* [x] DONE Do something with actors.
 I want something like the racing demo I previously implemented.
 I think I can just use `Task` and it will be interesting enough.
 One goal is to actually learn some terms (correctly) and relate them to the code example.

 ## Reference